-Other international tour companies (such as G Adventures) may also offer the Lost City trek, but they are simply reselling the same tours while adding a profit margin for themselves.
-For the best price, simply book directly with any of the Colombian companies.
+Other international tour companies (such as G Adventures) may also offer the Lost City trek, but they are simply reselling the same tours while adding a profit margin.
+It’s therefore best to go directly with any of the Colombian companies.

 If you prefer to book through a platform, you can book the Lost City trek via GetYourGuide.
-This is the quickest way but they charge a bit more.
-Still, maybe you don’t want to deal with contacting the local operators in Spanish, or perhaps you just want this booked right away.
+In this case, the ticket you will be going with Baquianos Tours.

 What to expect